leapcode/leap_presentations/platform-workshop/slides.md

 ---

-# Option B: Create a new server in the cloud
+# Option C: Create a new server in the cloud

 - Currently works only with AWS ec2
 - `cloud.json` needed for AWS config and credentials